Top ranked cerebral palsy claims lawyers

 What is hyponatraemia?

 Hyponatraemia means too little sodium (salt) in the blood.
 It arises from an incorrect balance between the water in the body and the electrolytes (sodium and potassium).
-In hyponatraemia the fluid has become too diluted.
+When a patient has hyponatraemia, their fluid has become too diluted.

 Mild hyponatraemia may be symptomless and is easily treatable.
 Severe or acute hyponatraemia is dangerous because when the blood sodium is too low, water is able to leave the bloodstream and enter the brain cells, causing them to swell.
 Brain swelling (cerebral oedema) can cause permanent damage to the brain and neurological disability.